 - 1 Adjust volume up/down on the bluetooth audio device. - 2 You hear a short, medium-pitched tone.
-The radio display shows volume bars and Volume XX.

-Viewing and Clearing the Bluetooth Device Information
+The radio display shows volume bars and Volume XX. - Viewing and Clearing the Bluetooth Device Information

-- 1 (or) to BT.
-Press the Menu Select button directly below BT to access the Bluetooth feature screen. - 2 ▲ or to Devices.
-Once you toggle the highlight to Devices the display shows XX connected alternates with XX paired.
-Press the Menu Select button directly below Sel to see the details. - 3 The display shows No devices if there are no active Bluetooth devices being paired or connected.
-OR
+- 1 or to BT.
+Press the Menu Select button directly below BT to access the Bluetooth feature screen. - 3 The display shows No devices if there are no active Bluetooth devices being paired or connected.

-If there are devices being paired or connected, $\checkmark$ or $\checkmark$ along the <Device Friendly Name> to see the status of each device.
+If there are devices being paired or connected, ▲ or ▼ along the <Device Friendly Name> to see the status of each device.